 Agriculture, forestry, and other land use are responsible for nearly a quarter of all greenhouse gas emissions from human activity.
-According to the International Panel on Climate Change, emissions from these sectors have almost doubled over the past 50 years, and could increase by an additional 30 percent by 2050.
-The use of synthetic fertilizers is the fastest growing source of agriculture GHG emissions, having increased 37 percent since 2001.
+According to the International Panel on Climate Change, emissions from these sectors have almost doubled over the past 50 years, and could increase by an additional 30 percent.
+The use of synthetic fertilizers is the fastest growing source of agriculture GHG emissions, having increased 37 percent.

 Ibrahima Coulibaly, President of CNOP-Mali and Vice President of the ROPPA (Network of Farmers’ and Agricultural Producers’ Organisations of West Africa) said, “Our governments must now take decisive steps to actually support agroecological practices instead of promoting industrial food production systems that are contributing to climate change while making farmers poorer and more vulnerable to market fluctuations and weather hazards.
 We need our governments to ensure our children a future in which they can feed themselves with nutritious food in a healthy environment.”